JoniWanKenobi/angular-bulma-datepicker/README.md

 I wrote a tutorial on Medium as I made it from scratch (well, with Bulma Calendar HTML/CSS: https://medium.com/@chiodigiovanni1/how-to-build-a-datepicker-with-angular-bulma-and-moment-js-part-1-54afcd565c2

-Key objectives were to made the date picker configurable in terms of date availability depending on business logic, owever complex.
+Key objectives were to made the date picker configurable in terms of date availability depending on business logic, however complex.
 Right now, it's just configured as a booking system, i.e. to make past dates unavailable as well as dates further than one year in the future.

 To turn it in to a real configurable component, there are still a couple of steps needed: